Sooshiance/DJ_Online_Chat/README.md

 This is an Online chat application with Django that can integrate with Redis.

+You can increase its security with ``2-factor authentication``.

+I'v added `csrf_token` into the `chat room` itself so you can be sure about sent message.

 ## Primary Configurations

 If you wanna test this out :